 Elevation and vertical (vert) are both useful stats and can indicate what to expect from your ski experience, and with a little understanding, you, too, will be able to seamlessly tell the difference.

-We’ll start simple: how far above sea level any given point is is the elevation.
+We’ll start simple: how far above mean sea level any given point is is the elevation.

 Elevation is a fairly basic measure for a ski resort or mountain.
-Take a resort like Breckenridge—its base elevation is about 9,600 feet while its peak elevation is just a hair under 13,000 feet.
+Take a resort like Breckenridge—its base elevation is about 9,600 feet, while the elevation at its highest point is just a hair under 13,000 feet.

 What does that mean?